 Sea level rise can cause flooding, coastal erosion and the loss of low-lying coastal systems.
-It will also increase the risk of storm surges and the likelihood of landward intrusion of saltwater in freshwater systems and will endanger coastal ecosystems and wetlands.
-Expected rises in water temperatures will, furthermore, contribute to a restructuring of coastal ecosystems with implications for ocean circulation, biogeochemical cycling and fishery yields.
-Ocean acidification will also affect coastal ecosystems.
+It will also increase the risk of storm surges and the likelihood of landward intrusion of saltwater and may endanger coastal ecosystems.
+Expected rises in water temperatures and ocean acidification will contribute to a restructuring of coastal ecosystems; with implications for ocean circulation and biogeochemical cycling.

-Recognising the complementarity and the need to achieve coherence between the two policies, in March 2013 the European Commission adopted a draft proposal for a Directive establishing a common framework to further promote MSP and ICZM.
-The Directive also refers to the need for climate change adaptation in coastal and marine areas.
-The proposed legislative instrument will require Member States to establish integrated coastal zone management strategies and develop maritime spatial plans.
-In July 2014 a Directive on Maritime Spatial Planning was adopted.
-Although it does not directly deal with ICZM it stresses the importance of land sea interaction in various points.
-ICZM strategies will have to be built on the principles and elements set out in the 2002 Recommendation and the ICZM Protocol to the Barcelona Conventions that entered into force in March 2011, thus defining a common legal framework for ICZM in the Mediterranean Sea.
-Maritime spatial plans will have to be developed considering common principles set at the EU level by 2008and 2010 EC communications.
+Recognising the complementarity between the two policies, in March 2013 the European Commission developed a draft proposal for a directive establishing a common framework to further promote MSP and ICM.
+This proposal invites Member States to elaborate ICM strategies and to develop maritime spatial plans also taking in consideration mitigation and adaptation to climate change.
+Coastal management strategies shall be built on the principles and elements set out in the 2002 Recommendation on ICM and on the ICZM Protocol to the Barcelona Conventions that defines a common binding framework for ICM in the Mediterranean Sea.